 Five methods are available to facilitate in obtaining the output in the desired coordinate frames, which are:

-- A heading reset that defines the L’ frame by setting the x-axis of L’ frame while maintaining the z-axis along the vertical.
-It computes L’ such that Yaw becomes 0 deg (also known as "bore sighting").
+- Performing a heading reset, which defines the L’ frame by setting the x-axis of L’ frame while maintaining the z-axis along the vertical.
+It computes L’ such that Yaw becomes 0 deg (also known as "bore sighting")(applying L’LR only);

 The coordinate rotation matrices L’LR and SS’R are calculated by:

 - We do not recommend performing an alignment reset during the initialization phase of the filter.
 If you perform an alignment reset you may expect the filter to take the new value as fixed "North".
 However, this only works properly if the estimated heading has stabilized.
 It is recommended to wait at least 5 minutes before you perform the alignment reset (may be longer for the MTw depending on the magnetic environment).

 - The inclination reset (SS’R) will not work if the sensor x-axis is aligned along the z-axis of the object, since the sensor's x-axis is used to describe the direction of the object's x-axis.

 - After a heading reset, the yaw may not be exactly zero, especially when the x-axis is close to the vertical.
 This is caused by the definition of yaw in Euler angles, which becomes unstable when the pitch approaches 90 deg.